St Peter’s Basilica is one of the largest churches in the world.

 The St. Peter’s Basilica isn’t a cathedral or an official seat of the Pope.
 St. Peter’s Basilica is also not the most prominent of Rome’s Basilicas.

-Both these titles are in fact held by San Giovanni in Laterano (St. John Lateran).
+San Giovanni holds both these titles in Laterano (St. John Lateran).

 However, since St Peter’s Basilica is next to the residence of the Pope and because of its size, the church’s crucial ceremonies are held there.